pettermk/authz-authn-primer/README.md

 A ticket to IT help is currently the only way to do this.

-# Run app without authentication set up.
+# Verify app works without authentication
 ## Setup environment file
 To successfully run the app, a few environment variables need to be in place.
 These are the client ID, client secret and a cookie secret.
 To start filling these out, copy the template